ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 ## 2. User Requirements

-The user needs a tool to draw an Apollonian gasket given the curvature of the external circle and the integer curvatures of the first two circles tangent to it and to each other, provided the curvatures of all circles in the gasket are integers.
+The user needs a tool to draw an Apollonian gasket given the integer curvature of the external circle and the integer curvatures of the first two circles tangent to it and to each other, provided the curvatures of all circles in the gasket are integers.
 It does *not* need to be able to display gaskets in which some or all of the circles have non-integer curvature.
 The drawing should not include circles too small to appear as circles, but it should include all other circles.
 Centered within each circle other than the external circle, the curvature of that circle should be displayed, provided the circle is large enough to display the curvature legibly.
 The curvature of the external circle also must be displayed within the GUI.

 The tool should allow the user to zoom to a maximum magnification factor of 64.
 Each zoom level should double magnification factor of the previous level.
 Zooming to a higher magnification should reveal more detail; i.e., circles that were too small to be shown at lower magnifications should become visible when they become large enough, and text that would not fit legibly at lower magnifications should be included when the containing circles become large enough.
 The current zoom level should be indicated within the GUI.
 When the drawing becomes too large to fit into the GUI, it should be possible to pan the drawing to reveal different parts of it.

 ## 3. Starting the Assignment

 Create a GitHub repository using the URL provided on the Canvas assignment page, and clone it to your local machine.
 This repository contains a new Windows Forms App and a unit test project.
 You will need to provide all of the code, including the user interface.
+Note that there are syntax errors in the unit test project - these should go away when you have correctly completed the coding requirements - see [8.
+Coding Requirements](#8.
+Coding Requirements).

 ## 4. User Interface

-The [demo video]() demonstrates the desired look and feel of the program.
+The [demo video](https://youtu.be/cpwvYbNSLVc?si=5ejxQef-tmJrjxEn) demonstrates the desired look and feel of the program.
 Here, we first describe the design of the two forms that you will need to create through the Design window.
 Then we will describe the intended behavior of the program.

 **Important:** Do the GUI design before writing any code.
 One step of the GUI design will require you to compile your program, and if you have syntax errors, you won't be able to do this.
 Furthermore, some errors in your code might prevent the Design window from displaying.